Morning wrap 📈 Oil at the highest level since 7 April, Wall Street uncertain ahead of the Fed

+- Today, before the U.S. stock market opens, earnings will be released by companies including Coca-Cola, General Motors, and UPS.
+At 1:15 PM GMT, the weekly change in U.S. employment according to ADP will be published, followed by the Conference Board’s U.S. consumer confidence reading at 3 PM GMT

+- After the session, companies including Visa and Starbucks will report results.
+Tomorrow at 7 PM GMT, the Federal Reserve will announce its decision.
+The central bank is almost certain to hold off on cutting rates, while the market will closely follow Fed Chair Jerome Powell’s remarks.

-- At 20:00 today, the Federal Reserve will announce its decision – the central bank is almost certain to keep rates unchanged, while markets will closely watch Fed Chair Jerome Powell’s stance.
+- At 7 PM GMT tomorrow, the Federal Reserve will announce its decision – the central bank is almost certain to keep rates unchanged, while markets will closely watch Fed Chair Jerome Powell’s press conference.

 - Equity gains have slowed due to rising oil prices, but the upward trend remains intact: the S&P 500 is on track for its best monthly close since 2020.
 Today, investors are focused on results from IT giants with a combined valuation exceeding $16 trillion, accounting for around 25% of the index’s market capitalization.